 There is no question that the data center of tomorrow will outperform in ways difficult to fathom.
 Even while business continuity is the primary data center goal of any organization, early data centers of the 1940s have very little in common with the digitized data centers of today.
-Perhaps the biggest change in this migration is that of on-premise data centers versus remote or cloud based data centers.
+Perhaps the biggest change in this migration is that of on-premise data centers versus remote or cloud-based data centers.
 In fact, David Cappuccio of Gartner entitles his article, “The Data Center Is Dead, and Digital Infrastructures Emerge.”
 While this idea is certainly one way to look at it, the concept of housing systems and data is still very much alive.
 It’s the way we’ll do it in the future that is completely different.
 Perhaps a more fitting title is, ”The Traditional Data Center Is In Transition.”

 How Is The Data Center Concept Changing?

 The standard definition of a data center is this: A facility used to house computers and their associated components including telecom and storage.
 It is clear this original definition indicates that a data center is in fact a physical structure or building in which physical equipment is stored.
-A colocation data center is similar in that it also involves a facility but in fact a customer rents space for physical equipment.
-In our digitized environment, these concepts are fast transforming into more transparent ones, in which our end user data centers are more virtual and less physical.
+A colocation data center is similar in that it also involves a facility but in fact, a customer rents space for physical equipment.
+In our digitized environment, these concepts are fast transforming into more transparent ones, in which our end-user data centers are more virtual and less physical.

 A Converged IT Infrastructure

-The data center architecture of tomorrow is based on a converged infrastructure, or one that integrates components for efficiency and progress.
-A converged infrastructure manages servers, networking technologies, software, and storage devices within one industry standard platform.
+The data center architecture of tomorrow is based on a converged infrastructure or one that integrates components for efficiency and progress.
+A converged infrastructure manages servers, networking technologies, software, and storage devices within one industry-standard platform.
 A converged IT infrastructure is designed to group IT and data center components for more optimized computing through orchestrated management and automation.

 Cloud Infrastructure Over On-Premise

-People still ask, “What is cloud?”
+People still ask, “What is the cloud?”
 As more enterprises invest in third-party managed service providers to support their IT infrastructure, the cloud option via the Internet is becoming a priority over on-premise solutions.
 The cloud storage model varies from in-house storage in that data is stored digitally and logically over various servers and possibly in various locations.
-Modern day service providers tend to rely more on uniformity versus customized plans for their customers.
+Modern-day service providers tend to rely more on uniformity versus customized plans for their customers.
 For many businesses, cloud infrastructure is rising above cost-bearing onsite solutions.

 Hybrid Cloud Architecture

-While hybrid cloud is nothing new, many organizations are turning to this model to get the exact combination of autonomy and service delivery they desire for their operations.
-Even with all the hype and glory of modern day data centers, many companies wish to maintain certain components of their IT infrastructure.
+While the hybrid cloud is nothing new, many organizations are turning to this model to get the exact combination of autonomy and service delivery they desire for their operations.
+Even with all the hype and glory of modern-day data centers, many companies wish to maintain certain components of their IT infrastructure.
 This model relies on both private and public cloud options to meet company objectives.
 They rely on third-party experts for some components and continue to use in-house solutions in other areas.
 It’s not a matter of trust, but rather a business decision as to what components can be better served by an IT managed service provider in terms of cost, efficiency, and scalability.
-Forward thinking data centers are prepared to accommodate customers for this service model.
+Forward-thinking data centers are prepared to accommodate customers for this service model.

 The concept of edge computing refers to data processing that occurs nearer to the edge of where data originates.
 Edge data centers are generally focused on a centralized model for cloud-based delivery.
 Compared with traditional network architecture, the data in an edge data center is collected literally near the edge of a network and then transferred to a central server with the required computing power for analysis.
-The edge model allows data to be analyzed and accessed in real time with the speed and efficiency demanded by today’s consumers.
+The edge model allows data to be analyzed and accessed in real-time with the speed and efficiency demanded by today’s consumers.

 Software-defined networking (SDN) is a must-have for modern data centers even though it began over 10 years ago.
 This approach is now a key component in terms of cloud computing and data center automation.
-This approach provides more efficient ways to handle virtualization and ultimately saves costs with an efficient service delivery.
+This approach provides more efficient ways to handle virtualization and ultimately saves costs with efficient service delivery.
 Data centers control and manage IT infrastructures with heightened agility via automated processes versus added human resources.
 Automation tools also play a role in enhanced security caused by human error.

-The data center architecture of tomorrow is sure to encompass these concepts along with increased service levels, green technology, reduced-cost solutions, mobility, state-of-the-art backup and recovery plans, added data security, and regulation conformity, to name a few.
-The world is counting on the modern data centers now more than ever before.
+The data center architecture of tomorrow is sure to encompass these concepts along with increased service levels, green technology, reduced-cost solutions, mobility, state-of-the-art backup, and recovery plans, added data security, and regulation conformity, to name a few.
+The world is counting on modern data centers now more than ever before.
 Connect with third-party IT consultants for the resources you need for next-generation computing.
 Let RackCo be your guide.